The Registration Process

 Except in the event of camp being completely cancelled, we can’t offer a full refund after July 1st.

 Campers are expected to arrive in the afternoon of the first day between 3:00 pm and 5:00 pm.
 Please note that the gate will be locked until 3pm.
 Please do not bring your girls earlier than that time.
 The staff are training and preparing to make your daughter’s time awesome!
 Campers are to be picked up on the morning of their departure day between 10:00 am and 12:00pm.

 What to Expect At Camp

-Chilawee Trails welcomes 56 campers per week, in two week-long sessions.
+Chilawee Trails welcomes 56 campers.
 The campground has 4 barracks with space for two cabins per barrack.

 Chilawee Trails promotes and enforces a dress code policy.
 We do not allow two piece bathing suits, mini shorts/skirts, tight clothing including yoga pants, spaghetti strap or low cut tops or tops that show off the midriff area.
 Please ensure the clothing your daughter packs adheres to this dress code.
 Please do not send your daughter’s best shorts, shirts, or jeans as camp clothes often get dirty and worn.

 When packing, choose a soft bag for easy storage, and clear garbage bags for sleeping bag.
 Please LABEL EVERYTHING.
 We keep a lost and found bin at the camp that gets emptied at the end of camp.
 If items are not claimed they are donated to the needy.
 Please do not bring valuables to the camp as lost items are lost!
 A suggested packing list can be found here [LINK].

 Sports and games